pec0ra/buvic/README.md

   --watch, -w           Watches the input directory for file changes and
                         automatically converts changed UV files --input-dir INPUT_DIR, -i INPUT_DIR
-                        The directory get the files from --output-dir OUTPUT_DIR, -o OUTPUT_DIR
+                        The directory to get the files from --output-dir OUTPUT_DIR, -o OUTPUT_DIR
                         The directory to save the results in --albedo ALBEDO, -a ALBEDO
                         The albedo value to use for the calculations --aerosol ALPHA BETA, -e ALPHA BETA
-                        The aerosol angstrom's alhpa and beta values to use for the calculations.
+                        The aerosol angstrom's alpha and beta values to use for the calculations.
+  --ozone OZONE, -z OZONE
-  --only-csv, -c        Don't generate plots but only csv files
+                        The ozone value in DU to use for the calculations if no value is found in a B file --no-coscor, -c       Don't apply cos correction --no-plots, -q        Don't generate plots but only qasume files
 ```
 The options `--days-and-brewer-id`, `--paths`, `--all` and `--watch` correspond to the 4 different ways to run the tool and only one can be used at a time.

-The options `--input-dir`, `--output-dir`, `--albedo`, `--aerosol` and `--only-csv` are optional parameters and can be used with any of the 4 options cited above.
+The options `--input-dir`, `--output-dir`, `--albedo`, `--aerosol` , `--ozone`, `--no-coscor` and `--no-plots` are optional parameters and can be used with any of the 4 options cited above.
 If not specified, default values will be used.

 ### 1. Calculate dates and brewer id